drpnd/advmsg/docs/DESIGN.md

 ## Requirements

-* Message storage like an IMAP mailbox
+* Portable message storage like an IMAP mailbox
 * Secure messaging between sender and receiver
 * Provider-independent ID / address
 * Separation of human-friendly ID and other IDs (elimination of semantics from non-human-friendly IDs)